Borrowing, Circulation & Renewals

 Four collaboration rooms (W417, W419, W421, and W423) - May be reserved seven days a week, 4 - 10p.
 Reserve these rooms.

 Group study rooms include a whiteboard and a single small table that will accommodate two to five people.
 No equipment or phone line provided.
 Wireless connectivity only.
 First-come, first-served outside reservation hours.

-Sixteen group study rooms for approximately 2-6 people are available at the BSIC; rooms include a computer and a large wall-mounted monitor that can project a laptop screen.
-In addition, a whiteboard and table are available.
+Sixteen group study rooms for 2-6 people are available at the BSIC; rooms include a computer and a large wall-mounted monitor that can project a laptop screen.
+In addition, whiteboards and tables are available.
 Check out key at desk.
 See full Business/SPEA IC group study room policies.

 Neal-Marshall Black Culture Center Library - 275 N. Jordan, A113

 Spaces may be reserved by students, faculty or staff for a variety of uses (meetings, lectures, discussions, office hours, film screenings) by contacting NMBCC library staff via email at bcclib at indiana dot edu.

 - One group study room furnished with an oval table, four chairs, a computer (no printing).